lhapaipai/symfony-vite-dev/docs/src/guide/getting-started.md

 The code returned by `http://localhost:5173/src/main.ts` is your compiled entry point script.
 The one returned by `http://localhost:5173/@client/client` corresponds to the script setting up a WebSocket between your browser and the Vite server.
 The latter allows the hot replacement of your code to optimize your development experience.

+## 📦 Building for production

-Finally, when you start building your code, Vite will rely on Rollup and generate an `index.html` file that looks like this.
+Finally, when you start building your code with `npx vite build`, Vite will rely on Rollup and generate an `index.html` file that looks like this.

 ```html{6,7}
 <!DOCTYPE html>